 The swelling after surgery pushed on that part, and I couldn’t move my right side.
 I spent a week in the neuro ICU at the hospital until I was transferred to a rehab facility to learn to reuse my right side.
 Two weeks later, I was home and doing outpatient physical and occupational therapy, and basically all of my motor skills returned to 90% normal!

 It took five weeks to get the official diagnosis.
-I had grade 4 glioblastoma, a fast-growing and most fatal of brain tumors.
+I had grade 4 glioblastoma (GBM), a fast-growing and most fatal of brain tumors.
 In August, I started the aggressive 6-week treatment of radiation five days a week and oral chemotherapy seven days a week.
 I was very lucky in that I felt almost none of the usual side effects of treatment other than exhaustion.
 Losing my hair was probably one of my darkest days, but my father shaved his with me!
 From there, I started the monthly chemotherapy medication schedule of five days on, 28 days off, and I’ve been doing that from September to this very day.

 Fundraising for Research